BridgeDrive: Diffusion Bridge Policy for Closed-Loop Trajectory Planning in Autonomous Driving: Experiments

-The primer focus of this paper is on the design and study of diffusion models for trajectory planning; therefore, we prioritize the most vital aspects that could influence the performance, namely 1) what kind of trajectory representation is more compatible with diffusion model; 2) how our diffusion bridge policy with anchor guidance differs from other diffusion planners;
+The primer focus of this paper is on the design and study of diffusion models for trajectory planning; therefore, we prioritize the most vital aspects that could influence the performance, namely 1) what kind of trajectory representation is more compatible with diffusion model; 2) how our diffusion bridge policy with anchor guidance differs from other diffusion planners. \diff{Further ablation study results on the influence of anchors and classifiers are provided in Appendix~\ref{sec:appendix:ablation_study}.}

 \textbf{Effectiveness of the representation of geometric path waypoints.} To account for the influence of different representations of the trajectory, namely the temporal speed waypoints vs. geometric path waypoints, we implement these two configurations for each version of diffusion models, denoted as \textit{temp} and \textit{geo}, respectively.
 It should be noted that, for DiffusionDrive$^{\text{geo}}$, all modules remain identical to those of our method except for the diffusion part to ensure a fair comparison.
 The results are compared in \cref{tab:ablation}.
-It can be seen that the representation of geometric path waypoints outperforms their temporal counterpart, with an improvement of +5.46$\%$, +9.09$\%$, +12.37$\%$ in the success rate for DiffusionDrive, Full Diffusion, BridgeDrive, respectively.
+It can be seen that the representation of geometric path waypoints outperforms their temporal counterpart, with an improvement of +5.46$\%$, +4.09$\%$, +15.09$\%$ in the success rate for DiffusionDrive, Full Diffusion, BridgeDrive, respectively.
 We argue the main reasons for this are as follows.
 1) Temporal waypoints encode speed control information in the spacing between subsequent waypoints.
 Such an encoding is ambiguous and difficult to generalize.
 For example, for overtaking maneuvers with different speeds, geometric waypoints only require a model to learn the similar geometric pattern of driving path plus a varying speed scalar.
 In comparison, the generalization of temporal waypoints require a model to stretch spacing between waypoints to account for different speeds.
-2) Geometric waypoints are more compliant with route topology and is therefore less likely to violate route lane constrain; similar arguments are also provided in \citep{Jaeger2023hidden}.
+2) Geometric waypoints are more compliant with route topology and is therefore less likely to violate route lane constrain; similar arguments are also provided in \citet{Jaeger2023hidden}.
+A comparison between two kinds of waypoints is provided in \cref{fig:overtaking_temp} and \cref{fig:overtaking_geo}.